A quick and simple pasta dish with canned tuna. Great for lunch or dinner and comes together in 20 minutes!

 Jump to:

-- A great time saver!
-It's one of the quickest meals you can make on a busy weeknight.
+- A great time saver with minimal preparation!
+It's one of the quickest meals you can make.
+Perfect for a busy weeknight.

 - Made of simple and budget-friendly ingredients that you probably have in your pantry.